 Historian Ferekidis records that his eyes were only four, two in front and two behind (plus one that was placed on his neck by Hera, the wife of Zeus), while others claim that they were infinite.

-Aeschylus calls him “Myriopon voutan”, which means “the many-many-eyed herdsman”
+Aeschylos calls him “Myriopon voutan”, which means “the million-eyed herdsman”

 The Hecatoncheires (Men with Hundred hands)

-Zeus liberated them so they could fight to support him in the great battle the gods had with the Titans.
+Zeus liberated them so they could fight to support him in the great war of the gods against the Titans.
 In the end, they became the captives of the Titans in Tartarus.
-Maybe they still guard the Tartarus down there.
+Maybe they still guard the Titans down there.